cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 {:toc}
 </details>

-This topic describes Cedar's human-readable schema format.
+This topic describes the Cedar schema format.

 ## Schema format {#schema-format}

 A schema consists of zero or more namespaces, each of which contains declarations of three types --- *Entity Type Declaration*, *Action Declaration*, and *Common Type Declaration*.
 These declarations define entity types and actions, and common types that define types that can be referenced by the Entity Type and Action Declarations.
 Declarations are delimited by `;` characters.
-Note that in the human-readable schema format, unlike in the JSON schema format, you can write Cedar-style comments.
+Note that in the Cedar schema format, unlike in the JSON schema format, you can write Cedar-style comments.

 ## Namespace {#schema-namespace}